Common Challenges Parents Face & Top Tips for Managing FA in School Settings

 In some school districts children who meet certain criteria are allowed to carry an epinephrine injector while others mandate that the injector be housed at the school nurse office.
 Regardless of where the medication is kept, the staff, teacher and if age appropriate, the child, should be trained on how to use the emergency medication.
 Two injectors should be available in the event that the first injection does not function properly or does not resolve the child’s symptoms.
 It is also important to note that the devices can expire and that the dose is weight based.
 A yearly follow-up with the prescribing provider is essential.

-Emotional Safety for Children with Food Allergy
+Emotional Safety For Children With Food Allergy

 Children with FA may experience bullying, teasing or other forms of harassment due to their condition.
 For this reason educating school mates about food allergies is important.
 Children should understand how and why FA occurs, along with possible symptoms that may happen with an exposure or reaction.
 It is important to empower the child’s classmates by imparting the seriousness of the condition and their role in keeping other children safe.
 This is an important opportunity to discuss the seriousness of bullying children who are different, such as those with FA, and how such behavior will not be tolerated.

 The FA child should be allowed to assimilate into his or her surroundings as much as possible.
 For this reason some schools have chosen to become “peanut free” or to institute a specific “peanut free” table.
 In some schools children who bring the allergenic foods sit at a specific table for that day.
 Unfortunately, although the majority of childhood FA are to egg, milk, wheat, peanut, and tree nuts, the incidence of multiple food allergies, as well as having allergy symptoms to uncommon foods, makes it difficult to fully protect the children who may react to these foods.
+Our services aim to address such challenges by promoting better safety and inclusion for children with food allergies.

-1. Educate classmates and the child with FA on avoidance measures such as hand washing before and after eating, not sharing food with other children, the use of napkins when eating as well as proper cleaning of meal spaces and disposal of uneaten foods to reduce the likelihood of an accidental exposure.
+- Educate classmates and the child with FA on avoidance measures such as hand washing before and after eating, not sharing food with other children, the use of napkins when eating as well as proper cleaning of meal spaces and disposal of uneaten foods to reduce the likelihood of an accidental exposure.

-2. Children with FA should learn as much as they can about how to prevent accidental exposure, how to properly read labels and how to respond to any symptoms that may occur.
+- Children with FA should learn as much as they can about how to prevent accidental exposure, how to properly read labels and how to respond to any symptoms that may occur.
 They should also be encouraged to wear a bracelet or necklace that identifies their condition.

-3. Children with FA should be taught to politely refuse food from other children and to inform others of their specific food allergies.
+- Children with FA should be taught to politely refuse food from other children and to inform others of their specific food allergies.
 Role playing these situations can be helpful.

-4. Children with FA should be aware about all of the foods they ARE able to eat and how to make those foods a fun and pleasurable experience.
+- Children with FA should be aware about all of the foods they ARE able to eat and how to make those foods a fun and pleasurable experience.
 Parents, teachers, and school staff should also familiarize themselves with these facts.

-5. Each school year, teachers should in-service the class about FA.
+- Each school year, teachers should in-service the class about FA.
 This could include what FA are, how to prevent reactions, and what to do if reactions occur.
 FA Children should not be singled out or made to feel different, but it is often useful for them to answer any questions the other children have.

-6. In some instances sending a letter home stating that a child in the classroom has FA and educating the parents and other children is helpful for avoidance in the classroom.
+- In some instances sending a letter home stating that a child in the classroom has FA and educating the parents and other children is helpful for avoidance in the classroom.
 Suggestions to bring non-food treats (stickers, pencils, trinkets) or a list of safe foods is supportive.
 Parents of food allergic children should provide a few “safe snacks” to have on hand.

-7. Educating the cafeteria staff about FA and introducing FA children to these individuals is important as they are at the front line of prevention treatment of a reaction should it occur.
+- Educating the cafeteria staff about FA and introducing FA children to these individuals is important as they are at the front line of prevention treatment of a reaction should it occur.

-8. Parents, children and school staff should be aware that exposures to food allergens not only happen in the lunchroom, but can also happen during activities including art projects, field trips, and parties as well as if food is shared at the beginning or end of school amongst class mates.
+- Parents, children and school staff should be aware that exposures to food allergens not only happen in the lunchroom, but can also happen during activities including art projects, field trips, and parties as well as if food is shared at the beginning or end of school amongst class mates.

 References:

 National Institute of Allergy and Infectious Disease (2012), Food Allergy: An Overview.
-Retrieved from:http://www.niaid.nih.gov/topics/foodallergy/documents/foodallergy.
+Retrieved from: http://www.niaid.nih.gov/topics/foodallergy/documents/foodallergy.

 Bibliography: